README

 The World’s First Cognitive Architecture for AI Agents

-Transform AI from passive context consumers into self-aware cognitive agents.
+Transform AI from passive context consumers into self-aware, contract-driven cognitive agents.

 CCP provides the missing cognitive layer for Large Language Models.
-It acts as a Hippocampus for episodic memory and a Prefrontal Cortex for meta-cognition.
-By tracking confidence, confusion, and causal relationships, CCP enables agents that don’t just retrieve data, but remember, reason, and evolve over time.
+It acts as a Hippocampus for episodic memory, a Prefrontal Cortex for meta-cognition, and now a Frontal Lobe Executive for enforced, contract-driven task execution.
+By tracking confidence, confusion, causal relationships, and now verified execution contracts, CCP enables agents that don’t just retrieve data, but remember, reason, plan, and guarantee outcomes over time.

 Current AI systems suffer from cognitive blindness: